Speaking: Frequently Asked Questions

 Q: We don’t pay our speakers – most of them do it for the networking.
 Does Rohit do that too?

 I completely appreciate that model of event – but the truth is I have been doing less and less of these.
 The main reason is because speakers who focus on this type of event aim to use their time on stage to drive their own business opportunities.
 I know this because it’s what I used to do when I had a day job working at a large agency.
 My only goal now is to make sure your audience gets the most value … and not generating leads for myself.
 For that reason, with a rare exception, I typically don’t participate in events that are networking only.

 Q: We are a nonprofit or educational institution – can we get a discount?

 I would love to try and make something work and do support nonprofit groups as often as I can with mentoring or presentation at their events.
-Two causes in particular that I believe in and frequently support are helping to mentor and support more women/girls in business, and encouraging more young people to be entrepreneurs.
+Two causes in particular that I believe in and frequently support are helping to mentor and support more women in business, and encouraging more young people to be entrepreneurs or choose careers in business and marketing.
 If your event or audience fits either of those categories – you have a better than average chance that I may be able to make something work.
 Just get in touch and I’ll be happy to see what I can do to support your efforts.